-Before you buy a cat or kitten—do you want to know their gender first and foremost?
-Some people don’t have a gender preference for their new feline friends, others have their hearts set on tomcats or feline queens.
+Before you adopt or acquire a cat or kitten, do you want to know their gender first and foremost?
+Some people don’t have a gender preference for their new feline friends, others have their hearts set on tomcats or queens.
 However, if you have an existing cat, or you’d prefer one over the other, you should know for sure what you have.

 Why Is Sexing Your Kitten or Cat Important?

 If you don’t care what gender your kitten is, you may find it’s a pretty useful piece of information to have.
 It doesn’t take a lot of expertise to figure it out either.
 If you didn’t plan on finding out, here is a list of reasons why it’s a very good thing to know beforehand.

 When the kitten is first born, it is incredibly difficult to sex them unless you’re highly experienced.
 The sex of newborn kittens is usually not determined until they are a bit more mature, as the genital organs are small and underdeveloped.

 So you can usually sex them with more certainty from 8 weeks onward, depending on your level of experience, and it may still be challenging for some, especially if they have long hair that obstructs your view.
 Get your kitten checked out by the vet during their vaccinations so they can sex your kitten with confidence.

 Female kittens have a small opening very close to their anus, whereas males have a lengthier reach.
 Also, there should be two visible lumps in the male that you can feel or see (which are testicles that descend usually by 2 months of age).

 The best way to check is to lift the tail to get a better look.
 Longer hair can make this a bit challenging, so you might have to feel for testicles manually.